dojo/docs/quickstart/rest.rst

 409 Conflict
 ''''''''''''

+This could be used to indicate that a ``POST`` or ``PUT`` cannot be completed due to a conflict of resources.
+This could indicate to the consumer that they need to change something with the request in order to properly ``POST`` or ``PUT`` a resource.

 500 Internal Server Error
 '''''''''''''''''''''''''

+This should be used in a situation where the requested URI cannot be responded to and there is no other more specific response code.
+It could be used as the "default" response code until the request is processed and is replaced by a more appropriate response.

 501 Not Implemented
 '''''''''''''''''''

-This can be returned in cases where you don't have a particular verb implemented, although this is more a convention than a requirement.
-500 is sufficient, but it might help in debugging of a consumer to know that what they are asking for is specifically not implemented, versus simply being a server error.
+This can be returned in cases where you don't have a particular verb implemented, although this is more a convention than a requirement.  ``500 Internal Server Error`` is sufficient, but it might help in debugging of a consumer to know that what they are asking for is specifically not implemented, versus simply being a server error.

 HTTP Headers Received
 ~~~~~~~~~~~~~~~~~~~~~

+There are some headers that your service is expected to handle.
+If you don't handle these headers properly than you can end up with unexpected results in the dojo consuming stores and any widgets that rely upon them.

+Range
+'''''

+This header will specify a range of results to return for a particular request.
+See `Ranges`_ above for detailed information on how this should be handled.

 HTTP Headers Sent
 ~~~~~~~~~~~~~~~~~